Auditing a Retention Trust Account

 Auditor's Reporting Obligations

-If the auditor reasonably believes any of the following circumstances apply, the auditor must, using an approved way, notify the Queensland Building and Construction Commissioner of the belief within 5 business days after forming the belief (max penalty: 200 PU ($27,570) or 1 year’s imprisonment):
+If the auditor finds that any of the following circumstances apply, the auditor must, using an approved way, notify the Queensland Building and Construction Commissioner of the finding within 5 business days of the finding (max penalty: 200 PU ($28,750) or 1 year’s imprisonment):

-The difficulty with these requirements is that the BIFA requires the auditor to report all irregularities relating to a trust account and all non-compliances with chapter 2.
+The difficulty with these requirements is that the BIFA requires the auditor to make a finding on matters that relate to compliance with with chapter 2.
 However, this is not restricted to accounting recording non-compliances.
 Compliance with chapter 2 requires an assessment of a number of legal matters including:

 - which subcontractors are beneficiaries for the Project Trust i.e. identify whether the subcontracted work is protected work or related services;